abdoulayeYATERA/bash_navigator/README.md

 ~~~
 NAME
        bash_navigator is a tool to jump quickly in your bash navigation history
+       IMPORTANT!
+Each shell instance has its own navigation history by default.

 SYNOPSIS
         bb [delta]